Quantum counterfactuality with identical particles: DPS interferometer

-Suppose a train of $N$ identical, attenuated coherent pulses, labelled with time stamp $t_n$, where $n = \{1, 2, 3, \cdots, N\}$, is incident on BS$_1$.
-Consecutive pulses are spaced by a constant interval of $\delta$, which ensures that the partial wave of $(j)$-th pulse traveling via the short arm and that of $(j-1)$-th pulse traveling via the long arm, are incident at the same time on BS$_2$.
+The DPS interferometer corresponds to a pulse-train adaptation of the MZ interferometer, where one interferometer arm is longer than the other (Fig. \ref{fig:ifm2}).
+We consider a train of $N$ identical, weak coherent pulses incident on beams-splitter BS$_1$.
+Consecutive pulses are spaced by a constant interval such that the partial wave of $j$-th pulse traveling via the short arm and that of $(j-1)$-th pulse traveling via the long arm, interfere at beam-splitter BS$_2$.

 The state of the train is given by: